 To conserve this ecosystem, Laury has determined that there needs to be a halt to deforestation, the impact of human activity on the forest edge must be reduced and the genetic exchange between surviving fragments needs to be possible to ensure the survival of endemic species.
 These outcomes can only be achieved by working with the local communities, which in the case of Pontal de Paranapanema, includes mainly new settlers.

 Laury has forged a strong alliance with the Sem Terra settlers movement and its local Director has developed a great enthusiasm for jaguar conservation, often assisting Laury in the field.
 Settlers are learning that they are key to halting deforestation of the Atlantic Forest and are learning to recognise the value in facilitating the long-term stewardship of their new lands.
 They are now working with Laury to plant endemic and economically useful trees across their properties, particularly on the forest edge and between fragments.
 By developing buffer zones consisting of agroforestry parcels around primary forest, they are helping to ease conflicts with wildlife and reduce forest edge erosion.

 Elsewhere, locals are planting stepping stones.
 These are small patches of trees rich in certain flowering and fruit-bearing species that increase connectivity among forest fragments, thus, contributing to the genetic flux of many species by promoting animal and plant dispersal.
 Buffer zones and stepping stones, both of which provide resources for the community, are helping to save the forest itself.

 Laury Cullen received a Rufford Small Grant in 1999 for his earlier work with jaguars and pumas in the Atlantic Forest, which involved using radio-collared animals to provide information about these animals’ movements and territorial ranges.
-This initial research developed into a broader project for which Laury won the Whitley Gold Award in 2002, followed by Continuation Funding two years later.
+This initial research developed into a broader project for which Laury won the Whitley Gold Award in 2002, followed by several rounds of Continuation Funding.